adobe-platform/porter/docs/detailed_design/config-reference.md

 ### hook dockerfile

-`dockerfile`: the relative path from the repo root to a hook's Dockerfile

 When `repo` and `ref` are defined, the relative path from the cloned repo root to the `Dockerfile`.